Pathways for the Future Program

 All outputs will be aggregated and no individuals will be identified in the analyses or outputs.
 Refer to Protecting personal privacy and the lawful use of the data below for more information.

-The Pathways Program uses demographic, education and employment data from NSW and Australian Government agencies as well as private sector educational and training providers.
+The Pathways Program uses de-identified demographic, education and employment data from NSW and Australian Government agencies as well as private sector educational and training providers.

 - School data: data collected by the NSW Department of Education, NSW Education Standards Authority (NESA) and Australian Curriculum Assessment and Reporting Authority (ACARA) including on enrolments, attendance, NAPLAN, Higher School Certificate, VET delivered to secondary students, school staffing profiles and demographic features, including disability adjustments and characteristics of students’ parents and carers.